Tavares-ltc/Stage-Manager/README.md

 2. Download **Stage-Manager-Setup.exe**
 3. Run the installer

+> ⚠️ **Note**: Windows SmartScreen might show a warning when opening the app for the first time.
+>
+> This is expected behavior for new software.
+You can safely click **"More info" → "Run anyway"**.

 > 💡 You can change the CHOpt version by replacing the files listed below with other versions from the official [CHOpt repository](https://github.com/GenericMadScientist/CHOpt).
 >   - `CHOpt.exe`
 >   - `Qt6Core.dll`